 North Carolina Transportation Museum

 • builder

-nctm_logo_small NC Ports Authority #L3 — This locomotive was built by General Electric in 1943.
+nctm_logo_small typewriter North Carolina Ports Authority #L3 — This locomotive was built by General Electric in 1943.
 The 45-ton switcher was used by the Ports Authority in Wilmington its entire career.
 These locomotives had only one traction motor per truck, and used side rods to turn the other axles.
 The Ports Authority switched freight brought into the port for shipment overseas.
 They also moved and loaded freight brought in by ship.
 State ports are located in Wilmington and Morehead City, NC.
 Current plans call for cosmetic restoration and display near the picnic shelters.
 This locomotive and the Transportation Corps 45-tonner are the oldest diesel locomotives at the museum.

+North Carolina Transportation Museum